pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 # Proof of Concept

-To demonstrate that our compilation correctness works, we proved the correctness of two separate compilation phases and then joined these two proofs together.
+To demonstrate the efficacy of type-merging correctness, we proved the correctness of two separate compilation phases and then joined these two proofs together.

 ## Continuation Passing Style Phase